chbh-opensource/mri-on-bear-edu/docs/workshop5/preprocessing.md

 ```

 !!! example "Renaming files"
-    Notes:

-    - The 'immv' command is a special FSL Linux command that works just like the standard Linux `mv` command except that it automatically takes care of the filename extensions.
+    The `immv` command is a special FSL Linux command that works just like the standard Linux `mv` command except that it automatically takes care of the filename extensions.
 It saves from having to write out:
     `mv fs004a001.nii.gz fmri1.nii.gz` which would be the standard Linux command to rename a file.

-    - You can of course name these files to anything you want.
+    You can of course name these files to anything you want.
 In principle, you could call the fMRI scan `run1` or `fmri_run1` or `epi1` or whatever. <b>The important thing is that you need to be extremely consistent in the naming of files for the different participants.</b>

 For this workshop we will use the naming convention above and call the files `fmri1.nii.gz` and `fmri2.nii.gz`.